azdavis/rjsonnet/README.md

 I took a lot of inspiration from the existing [Jsonnet LSP][other-ext] extension, but I wanted to try doing it myself, in Rust, from scratch, specifically for IDEs.
 I had already done so with Standard ML in [Millet][millet].

+## License

+Like Rust itself and many other projects in the Rust community, this project is licensed under either the MIT license or the Apache license v2.0, at your option.

 [Jsonnet]: https://jsonnet.org
 [lsp]: https://microsoft.github.io/language-server-protocol
 [node]: https://nodejs.org/en